 Small Doses Enhance Concentration

-A common misconception about cocaine is that a person can use “just a little” of the substance as a means to enhance concentration and get more things done.
+A common misconception is that a person can use “just a little” of the substance as a means to enhance concentration and get more things done.
 People have reported using cocaine to finish a report or to get through tasks faster.
-However, the problem is there is no controlled dosage of cocaine when used illegally.
+However, the problem is there is no controlled dosage when used illegally.
 A person doesn’t know the purity of the contents of the drug they are using.
 If they use too much, their desire for greater concentration or alertness can quickly turn into bizarre and even violent behavior.1

 You Can't Overdose on Cocaine

 Another common misconception is that a person cannot overdose on cocaine.
 The opposite is true.
-A person can use enough cocaine to produce life-threatening health effects, such as heart attacks, seizures, or stroke.
+A person can use enough to produce life-threatening health effects, such as heart attacks, seizures, or stroke.
 Also, a person who mixes cocaine with other substances such as alcohol or heroin may be at increased risks for overdose due to the combination of substances.
 1

 Unfortunately, medications do not currently exist that reverse or block the acute effects of cocaine overdose.
 As a result, treatments at a medical facility are more supportive, such as administering medications to stop a seizure or using procedures to restore blood flow to the heart after a heart attack.